When You Say Nothing at All: Frances Black version

-"When You Say Nothing At All" was the opening track on, and first single released from, Frances Black's third solo album, 1996's "The Smile On Your Face", the title of the album being a lyric from this song.
-Released in August 1996, this single became her third to reach the Irish Top 10, peaking at number 8 during an 11-week run in the top 30.
+"When You Say Nothing At All" is the opening track on Frances Black's third solo album, The Smile on Your Face (1996), the title of the album being a lyric from this song.
+Released in August 1996 as the album's first single, this single became her third to reach the Irish top 10, peaking at number eight during an 11-week run in the top 30.